Skip to content

 Lawn mower

-A push mower helps you keep clients’ lawns trimmed and tidy.
-Use gas or electric for clients with larger properties, or reel mowers for smaller properties or areas with less lawn space.
+A push mower keeps clients’ lawns trimmed and tidy.
+For clients with larger properties, use gas or electric, or reel mowers for smaller properties or areas with less lawn space.

-If you provide lawn care for extra-large spaces, like multi-acre properties, you might find a riding mower more effective.
+If you provide lawn care for extra-large areas, like multi-acre properties, a riding mower is more effective.
 It costs more than a push mower but saves you time and effort on larger jobs.

-Like every other purchase on this list, make sure you’re saving receipts and tracking business expenses.
-This will be a big help not only at tax time, but in calculating your overhead costs and profit margins, too.
+Like every other purchase on this list, make sure you save receipts and track business expenses.
+This will be a big help not only at tax time but also in calculating your overhead costs and profit margins.

 Leaf blower